Penny Arcade: Jack Thompson

-Rape/dickwolves controversy
+Dickwolves controversy

-An August 11, 2010 comic entitled "The Sixth Slave" wherein an NPC pleads with a player to save him from being raped nightly by monsters called "dickwolves", drew criticism from many commentators, including from The American Prospect and The Boston Phoenix.
+In an August 11, 2010 comic entitled "The Sixth Slave", an NPC pleads with a player who then refuses to save him: "Every morning, we are roused by savage blows.
+Every night, we are raped to sleep by the dickwolves".
+The strip drew criticism from many commentators, including from The American Prospect and The Boston Phoenix.
 Krahulik and Holkins dismissed these criticisms, later selling "Team Dickwolves" T-shirts based on the strip.
 They later removed the "Team Dickwolves" shirt from their store due to complaints that it made potential PAX attendees uncomfortable.
 After the removal, Krahulik posted online that removing the shirts was only partly caving to pressure but mainly due to people who had personally emailed him and were reasonable with their concerns.
 Krahulik also stated that anyone still hesitant about going to PAX even after removal of the shirts should not come to PAX.
 In September 2013, on the last day of PAX, Krahulik told a panel that he thought that "pulling the dickwolves merchandise was a mistake", to cheers from the crowd.
 However, Krahulik later apologized on the Penny Arcade website, stating that he regretted contributing to the furor that had followed the original comic.
 Both critics of the comic strip and Krahulik and Holkins, made claims of receiving verbal abuse through social media and death threats.

 In a 2012 article in the Journal of Broadcasting & Electronic Media, academics Salter & Blodgett used the Dickwolves incident as a case study into "hypermasculinity and sexism within the gaming community", and argued that "this case highlights how the hypermasculine discourse encourages the overt privileging of masculinity over femininity and discourages women from engaging in gendered discourse within the community."